 Are There Other Options?

-Personal Loan: Personal loans are typically unsecured, which means that they do not require existing assets (like your home) as collateral.
+Personal loans are typically unsecured, which means that they do not require existing assets (like your home) as collateral.
 This usually means higher interest rates than loans that are secured by collateral.

 Making the Right Choice for Your Finances

 When determining the right option for you, consider your decision from a few angles.
 One of the factors in determining the right loan for you is the amount of time it will take to pay back the additional funds needed.
 No matter what you choose, it’s wise to consider the all-in costs of each possible option.

 There are many important factors to consider when taking cash out of your home.
 Determine what you need the money for, and for how long.
 Compare the costs to the money potentially saved by refinancing to a lower interest rate.
 And shop around to find the right option for you.